Web-Automation/email-validator/README.md

 - Python 3.x
 - External Python modules:
-  - dns.resolver: Used for DNS lookups (install via pip install dnspython).
+  - dns.resolver: Used for DNS lookups.
   - smtplib: Built-in module for SMTP communication.
   - platform: Built-in module for platform-specific commands.
   - re: Built-in module for regular expression operations.
+  - socket: Handles low-level network connections and timeouts.
+  - platform: Used for OS-specific ping operations.
+  - fuzzywuzzy: Used for fuzzy string matching in domain correction
+  - scikit-learn: Used for ML-based domain suggestions using TF-IDF & cosine similarity

 # Usage

 Install dependencies:
-- pip install dnspython
+- pip install dnspython fuzzywuzzy scikit-learn

 Configuration:
 - Replace the default sender email i.e. 'validuser@yourdomain.com' with a valid email id in the main.py file in function 'def validate_email_smtp(email, sender_email='validuser@yourdomain.com')'.
 - To test the validity of an email, replace "email to test" with the email address you want to check in this line: email_to_check = "email to test".

-The project is structured into three main components:
+The project is structured into different components:

+- main.py: The main script that integrates all modules and performs full email validation, including SMTP verification.
 - ping.py: Contains the ping_domain function for pinging the domain.
 - dns_lookup.py: Contains the get_mx_record function to fetch MX records for a domain.
-- main.py: The main script that uses the above functions to validate email addresses.
+- suggestion.py: Contains domain correction suggestions
+- suspicious_email.py: It detects catch-all domains

 Run the Script:
 -  Run the main.py script as 'python main.py'.